Frederick Noel Hamilton Wills: Foundation of Rendcomb College

-The Wills family was no stranger when it came to educational altruism; the founder's uncle and three of his cousins had founded and endowed buildings at Bristol University.
-It was perhaps destined that Noel Wills would also make his mark on the world of education.
-In 1918, the founder bought Rendcomb Park with a view to forming a 'Transition School' to provide a free boarding education to about forty boys from the elementary schools of Gloucestershire and prepare them for entry to Public School.
-He envisaged that by giving them 'the best possible education, some would gain entry by scholarship to Public Schools and perhaps, a few, ultimately to University.
-This initial vision was broad and generous, involving supplements from the endowment to subsidise scholarships and leaving scholarships for those who could not secure entry to Public Schools for 'assistance in beginning professions and trades'.
+The Wills family was no stranger when it came to educational altruism; the founder's uncle, Henry Overton Wills III and three of his cousins had founded and endowed buildings at Bristol University.
+In 1918, Noel Wills bought Rendcomb Park with a view to forming a 'Transition School' to provide a free boarding education to forty to fifty boys from the elementary schools of Gloucestershire and prepare them for entry to public schools.
+He envisaged that by giving them 'the best possible education, some would obtain scholarships to public schools and that some would ultimately go on to university.
+The initial vision involved supplements from the endowment to subsidise scholarships and leaving scholarships for those who could not secure entry to public schools for 'assistance in beginning professions and trades'.
 This vision evolved in the next two years in part by the Christmas gift that Mrs Wills had given her husband in 1917: An Adventure in Education by J H Simpson.

 Simpson had been educated at Rugby School and Pembroke College, Cambridge, where he studied classics and history before teaching at Clifton College, Charterhouse School, Gresham's and Rugby.
-The founder invited Simpson to Miserden in February 1919, and the conversation they had shaped the future of the vision.
+Noel Wills invited Simpson to Miserden in February 1919, and the conversation they had shaped the future of the vision.
 Instead of providing what was essentially a preparatory school education, Rendcomb College would educate boys for five years to sixteen, or seven were the boys of university material.
 That Noel Wills was prepared to compromise his original intentions says much for his receptiveness to new ideas and the respect that he had for the educationalist; that Simpson was prepared to leave Rugby to take the founding Headship of Rendcomb rather than posts at Oundle or Leeds University says much for the respect that the educationalist had for the founder.
 Simpson's attraction to Rendcomb would have been increased as he learnt more of the founder's intentions in a series of letters between the two in the months after their meeting outlining his intention to provide 'a social, moral and intellectual education rather than mere scholarship'.
 Simpson clearly saw the potential that such a brief provided.

 On 2 June 1920, Rendcomb College opened with twelve boys, Simpson at the helm and Noel Wills as chair of governors.
 The two men shaped the path of the school for a little over seven years, and their relationship was founded on mutual respect and affection.
-In 1924, the founder wrote an illuminating piece for The English Review which gives a fascinating insight into those early years and his progressive educational vision.
+In 1924, Wills wrote an illuminating piece for The English Review which gives a fascinating insight into those early years and his progressive educational vision.

-‘Remembering what he wanted us to be – his pride in what has been done well, his indulgence for what has been done less well – we must go forward, humbly, but confidently, in the work of making his vision a reality.’